Skip to Content

 Want to see the most photographed lighthouse in Maine?
 Take a ride inside an air-conditioned van as you explore Portland’s famous lighthouses.

-And you’ll also get a brief city tour.
+And you’ll also get a brief, half day city tour.
 They have water and umbrellas available.

 Reserve your Portland Explorer Tour tickets here.